We innovate in plastic to build a better future

 The aim is to become a competitive, sustainable economy, which is low in carbon (LCE) and efficient in terms of resources.

 In AIMPLAS, we help companies to apply the Circular Economy principles to their business model so that legislative changes affecting the plastics industry can be transformed into opportunities and they can become more efficient, reduce their environmental impact and become more profitable.
-To achieve this, we work and carry out research in fields such as recycling, materials and biodegradable products, the use of biomass and of CO2 to develop innovative solutions that help to solve the current environmental challenges.
+To achieve this, we work and carry out research in areas such as recycling, materials and biodegradable products, as well as the use of biomass and CO2 to develop innovative solutions that help to solve today’s environmental challenges.